Providing an attachment friendly community which fosters warmth with high boundaries so that all can achieve to their full potential.

 What will children do during a class session?

 Your child will take part in a wide range of activities, both indoors and outdoors.
 Your child will learn through activities he has chosen, or from those that are led by an adult.
-Children in the Foundation Stage learn through play based activities that are fun and enjoyable.
+Children in the Foundation Stage learn through play based activities that are fun and enjoyable, children outside the foundation stage will access a full national curriculum.
 These activities are supported by caring adults who will work closely with you to ensure your child makes progress.
 We keep careful progress records for each child which are linked to the Early Years Outcomes in the Foundation Stage Guidance.
 Parents are actively encouraged to contribute to their child's learning journals by talking to staff.

 How you can help your child